subhendu-math/Habitat-loss-project/README.md

 This project models and visualizes the effects of habitat loss on mutualistic networks using Julia for simulation and R for data visualization.
 It includes time series analysis, spatial networks, and extinction-colonization dynamics.

+All scripts assume that the working directory is set to the **root of the repository**.
 ## `Code`
 All code was created in either Julia version 1.4.2 or R version 3.6.2.